The best hotels in Sana'a

 Medical facilities are limited.
 Al-Thawra Hospital on Zubairi Street is the largest but under-resourced.
 Bring a basic medical kit including anti-diarrheal medication, rehydration salts, and any prescription drugs you need.

-Sana'a's best neighborhoods
+Sana'a's best hotel regions

 Sanaa splits between the UNESCO-listed Old City and the modern districts to the west.
 Where you stay depends on what you value: heritage or convenience.